-In partnership with the port authorities of the ports of Seattle and Tacoma and the Northwest Seaport Alliance, we established the Northwest Ports Clean Air Strategy in 2007 to reduce port-related air emissions in the shared Georgia Basin-Puget Sound air shed.
+In partnership with the port authorities of Seattle, Tacoma, and the Northwest Seaport Alliance, we established the Northwest Ports Clean Air Strategy in 2007 to improve air quality and reduce emissions of both greenhouse gases (GHGs) and diesel particulate matter (DPM) in the Georgia Basin-Puget Sound air shed.

 The strategy also includes performance targets for each of the primary port emissions sources, including ocean-going ships, harbour boats, cargo-handling equipment, container trucks, locomotives and port administrative operations.